-The Common Fig (Ficuscarica L.) is a tree Middle East and native to the the Mediterranean region, which belongs to botanical family Moraceae.
-The Common (Flaishman et al., 2008; Oliveira et al., 2009)fig is an excellent source of minerals, vitamins and dietary fiber; fat and cholesterolfree and contain a high number of amino acids (Caliskan, 2015; Viuda-Martos et al., 2015).
+The Common Fig (Ficuscarica L.) is a tree Middle East and to the Mediterranean region, which belongs to botanical family Moraceae.
+The Common (Flaishman et al., 2008; Oliveira et al., 2009) fig is an excellent source of minerals, vitamins and dietary fiber; fat and cholesterolfree and contain a high number of amino acids (Caliskan, 2015; Viuda-Martos et al., 2015).
 In addition of several health benefits which were previously reported (Lansky et al., 2008; Viuda-Martos et al., 2015; Weli et al., 2015), figs are an excellent source of phenolic compounds.

-Polyphenols are natural antioxidants and the most abundant secondary metabolites of plants that possess interesting properties, such as free-radical scavenging and inhibition of various oxidative stress in the body(Dai and Mumper, 2010).Plant-derived antioxidants are molecules, which donate electrons or hydrogen atoms.
-These compounds are able to form less reactive antioxidant-derived radicals, which are efficiently quenched by other electrons or hydrogen sources to prevent cellular damage therefore, they may delay and inhibit lipid protect human oxidation, cells against oxidative damage, lead to a reduced risk of oxidative-stress several associated degenerative diseases. such as cancer. cardiovascular or neurodegenerative diseases (Scalbert et al., 2005).
+Polyphenols are natural antioxidants and the most abundant secondary metabolites of plants that possess interesting properties, such as free-radical scavenging and inhibition of various oxidative stress in the body(Dai and Mumper, 2010).
+Plant-derived antioxidants are

+Phenolic compounds from plants has been traditionally extracted using solvent extraction or steam distillation techniques.
+Traditional methods of extraction are cost and time consuming protocols, and require volumes of solvents (Teixeira et 2006).
+Recently several new methods have been applied for plant phenolic extraction such as supercritical fluid extraction (SFE)(Herrero et al., 2010; McHugh and Krukonis, 2013; Pereira and Meireles, 2010), pulse electric molecules, which donate electrons or hydrogen atoms.
+These compounds are able to form less reactive antioxidant-derived radicals, which are efficiently quenched by other electrons or hydrogen sources to prevent cellular damage therefore, they may delay and inhibit lipid protect human oxidation, cells against oxidative damage, lead to a reduced risk of oxidative-stress several associated degenerative diseases, such cardiovascular or neurodegenerative diseases (Scalbert et al., 2005).
 When added to foods, these antioxidant compounds tend to minimize rancidity, retard the formation of toxic oxidation products, help to maintain the nutritional quality and increase their shelf life (Fukumoto and Mazza, 2000).